hsaikia/Agricola/README.md

 - Improvements
 - Animal re-org
 - Cooking and Baking and converting other resources to food using majors
-- Harvest : Food deduction, Grains and Veg from fields, Animal breeding
 - Getting resources from future action spaces (e.g Well)
+- Harvest : Food deduction, Food conversion, Grains and Veg from fields, Animal breeding (discard animals if cannot fit in pastures)
 - Simulation!!
 Rewrite functions such that `f(state) = Vec<actions>`, and `action(state_1) = state_2` can be called
 - Implement human player
 - Implement AI player that chooses the best action by doing `n` random playouts from each immediate action and averaging the score for every action.